Boishakhi Mela: Procession in London

 The event starts first during the morning from 12am at Allen Gardens, through Brick Lane and ends in Weavers Fields.
 This is known as the Grand Parade, where there are women and children dressed in colourful traditional clothes and masks.
 There will also be musicians or drummers, including dancers and also the leaders from the community.
 During the 2008 Mela, a great emperor was leading the parade symbolising the traditional landlord (zamindar) of the Indian subcontinent, along with a tiger, an elephant on wheels, rickshaws, and many others.
-Brick Lane, which is home to many Bangladeshi-owned Indian restaurants, serves curry along the streets for the visitors, with traditional Bengali cuisine meals, and cooked by prominent chefs from Bangladesh.
+Brick Lane, which is home to many Bangladeshi-owned Indian restaurants, serves curry along the streets for the visitors, with traditional Bengali cuisine meals, cooked by prominent chefs from Bangladesh.

-After the parade, it will finally progress into the music programme where there will be famous music artists from Bangladesh and the UK, dancers and actors performing on stages.
+After the parade, begins the music programme with famous music artists from Bangladesh and the UK, dancers and actors performing.
 The four stages will host Bengali music, theatre including Sylheti drama, and there will also be dance displays throughout the day.
 The music performed features a wide range of Bengali music, these include traditional Bengali or folk songs, as well as modern, contemporary music, and rap music in Bengali and Sylheti.

 2009: Tower Hamlets council

 Since 2009, the management and planning of the mela was undertaken by the Tower Hamlets Council for the long-term, who called the event "a Boishakhi Mela in Banglatown Brick Lane".
 It was held on 10 May 2009, attracting up to 95,000 people which is a record high of the event.
 There were more than 250 school children, dancers, musicians and community groups which participated in the event alongside a mechanical Bengali tiger and the Bangla Queen, which is a four-metre tall peacock structure.
 The mela also included with nearly 200 stalls serving Bengali spices, food and drinks.
 It featured many popular artists from Bangladesh and the UK, such as Momtaz, Kajol Dewan and Nukul Kumar.
 Popular among the younger generation was Mumzy Stranger, who was a leading MC and DJ in the East End of London.
-Other guest singers included Lucy Rahman, Kala Miah and Mohammed Uzzal Miah others.
+Other guest singers included Lucy Rahman, Kala Miah and Mohammed Uzzal miah & others.
 The stages were hosted by Adil Ray, Shawkat Hashmi, Kan D Man and many more.
 The main sponsors of the event were BBC Asian Network and Channel S.